Opel Rekord Series B: Transmission

 The standard transmission package for the saloon and estate-bodied Rekord Bs featured a manual all-synchromesh gearbox, controlled by a column mounted lever.
 Customers could choose between three or four forward speeds.

 Coupé buyers found the four speed manual transmission, but controlled using a centrally positioned floor mounted gear lever, included in the price.

 The big news on transmission was the option, for the first time on a Rekord, of fully automatic transmission.
 This was restricted to buyers of cars fitted with the largest four cylinder engine, known as the "1900S".
 The transmission fitted was a General Motors Powerglide system, well known in North America for more than a decade.
 The system was simple and durable, but had been designed for use with the larger engines and there were only two forward speeds.
 Using it in a four-cylinder Opel gave rise to a noticeable performance deficit.

 As before, the option of an "Olymat" automatic clutch provided by Fichel & Sachs was offered to buyers specifying the three speed transmission.
 The system was similar to the Fichel & Sachs "Saxomat" automatic clutch available at this time from several German automakers.

 Brakes

-All Reckord B's came with disc brakes at the front and drum brakes at the back, controlled using a dual circuit system and brake booster.
-This was a progression from the situation with the Rekord A, in respect of which only had servoassisted discbrakes, not the rear drums.
-Discbrakes on Rekord A was standard on coupe and 4-door De Luxe, and option on sedan during 1965.
+All Rekord B's came with disc brakes at the front and drum brakes at the back, controlled using a dual circuit system and brake booster.
+This was a progression from the situation with the Rekord A, in respect of which only had servo assist on the front (disc) brakes, not at the rear drums.
+Disc brakes on Rekord A was standard on the coupé and 4-door De Luxe, and optional on the sedan during 1965.